-They recognized several challenges facing the church and local communities at the time: the impending shortage of young leadership in the church, the need to connect churches together to help revitalize urban congregations, and a way for United Methodist-related institutions to collaborate more effectively.
+They recognized several challenges facing the church and local communities at the time: the impending shortage of young leadership in the church, the need to connect churches with their neighbors in changing communities, and a way for United Methodist-related institutions to collaborate more effectively.
 Over lunch one day, they sketched out an idea on a napkin of how one program could address all of these challenges.
 Several months later, they launched Project Transformation with financial and in-kind support from the annual conference and key partners, such as Texas Methodist Foundation, Southern Methodist University, and Perkins School of Theology.
 Several Dallas-area churches, Sunday School classes and United Methodist Women’s groups provides stipends for the college interns, children’s books and supplies, and volunteers to read one-on-one with the children.

 PT Oklahoma opened its doors in Oklahoma City in 2001, thanks to the leadership of several young people who first served as interns in Dallas and who saw a need to bring the program to their home community.
 Today, PT Oklahoma has eight program sites, with 50 young adults serving over 500 children in a summer program.

-PT Tennessee, based in Nashville, was launched in the summer of 2012 – again, thanks to the leadership of two alumni of the Dallas program.
-PT-Tennessee has six program sites, with 46 young adults serving 460 children and youth as a summer and one-year program.
+PT Tennessee, based in Nashville, was launched in the summer of 2012 – again, thanks to the leadership of two alumni of the North Texas chapter.
+PT Tennessee has ten program sites throughout greater Nashville, middle Tennessee, and Memphis, with 93 young adults serving over 800 children and youth in a summer and one-year program.

-PT Rio Texas, based in San Antonio, launched in the summer of 2015, also led by two alumni of the Dallas program.
-PT-Rio Texas has three program sites, with 24 young adults serving 150 children as a summer program.
+PT Central Texas, based in Fort Worth, launched in the summer of 2017, led by two alumni of the North Texas chapter.
+PT Central Texas has three program sites, with 27 young adults serving over 100 children in a summer program.